 Photo Note:

-This photo represents one of many powerful learning moments captured during Farm Sprouts.
-In this photo, a child who had harvested sunflower seeds in the fall, planted them in the spring, and then returned to harvest again in the fall suddenly made sense of the phenomenon of seed formation as a part of a sunflower's life cycle after brushing off the dried petals.
-To read more about this seasonal tradition, embedded within a project-based approach as also adopted by CREATE for STEM, take a look at this case study.
+This photo captures one of many powerful learning moments from Farm Sprouts.
+In this photo, a child who had harvested sunflower seeds in the fall, planted them in the spring, and then returned to harvest them again in the fall, suddenly made sense of seed formation as part of a sunflower's life cycle after brushing off the dried petals.
+To read more about this seasonal tradition, which is embedded in a project-based approach also adopted by CREATE for STEM, take a look at this case study.